 How to encourage and manage active involvement in group work

-In this video, Merium Aftab from Pakistan shares teachers' ideas about managing mixed-level classes and passive learners who do not contribute to group work.
+In this video, Merium Aftab from Pakistan shares teachers' ideas about managing mixed-level classes and encouraging learners who do not contribute to group work.

 To ensure each individual contributes, she recommends grouping learners according to their level of proficiency and assigning each one a task.
 Making group work count for final assessment can also encourage active involvement in a grade-oriented system such as hers, so she suggests careful monitoring and evaluation of learners using notes and observation charts.